What is Campus 1871?

 - You cannot outsource any of the coding or design components of your product.

-- You do not have to have a functioning product by the end of the weekend, but you will need to create visual demonstrations of what the app and user interface might look like and how it would work.
+- You do not need to have a functioning product by the end of the weekend, but you will need to create visual demonstrations of what the app and user interface might look like and how it would work.

 - Your presentation must be created and presented in Microsoft PowerPoint